 Improves password security without degrading usability.

-Find out which websites use it and how it can provide usable security and privacy.
+Find out how you can design it to provide usable security and privacy.

 Using strong passwords doesn’t mean that your user account is safe.
 Large-scale password database leaks and intelligent password guessing attacks can still compromise your accounts.